nerab/paradeiser/VISION.md

 Paradeiser follows the [Rule of Silence](http://www.faqs.org/docs/artu/ch01s06.html#id2878450).
 If all goes well, a command will not print any output to `STDOUT` unless `--verbose` is given. `status`, `report` and `timesheet` are exempted from this rule, as their primary purpose is to print to STDOUT.

 ## Hooks
 Instead of handling tasks itself, Paradeiser integrates with external tools via hooks.
-Every event will attempt to find and execute an appropriate script in `$POM_DIR/hooks/`.
+Every event will attempt to find and execute an appropriate script in `$PAR_DIR/hooks/`.
 Sufficient information will be made available via environment variables.

 `before-` hooks will be called before the action is executed internally.
 If a `before-`hook exits non-zero, paradeiser will abort the action and exit non-zero itself; indicating in a message to STDERR which hook caused the abort.
+In this case it will not process `after-` hooks.

 `after-` hooks will be called after the action was executed internally.
 The exit status of a `post`-hook will be passed through paradeiser, but it will not affect the execution of the action anymore.

 ### Available Hooks

-* `before-start` is called after the `start` command was received, but before internal processing for the `start` action begins
+* `before-start-pomodoro` is called before the processing of the start action begins.
-* `after-start` is called after all interal processing for the `start` action ended
+* `after-start-pomodoro` is called after the processing of the start action ended.
-* `before-finish` is called after the timer of the current pomodoro fired (the pomodoro is over), but before internal processing for the `finish` action begins
+* `before-finish-pomodoro` is called after the timer of the current pomodoro fired (the pomodoro is over), but before the processing of the `finish` action begins.
-* `after-finish` is called after all interal processing for the `finish` action ended
+* `after-finish-pomodoro` is called after the processing of the `finish` action ended.

+* `before-start-break` is called before the processing of the break start action begins.
+* `after-start-break` is called after the processing of the break start action ended.
-* `before-interrupt` is called after the `interrupt` command was received, but before internal action processing begins
+* `before-finish-break` is called after the timer of the current break fired (the break is over), but before the processing of the break finish action begins.
-* `after-interrupt` is called after all interal processing for the `interrupt` action ended
+* `after-finish-break` is called after the processing of the break finish action ended.

-* `before-cancel` is called after the `cancel` command was received, but before internal action processing begins
+* `before-interrupt-pomodoro` is called when the `interrupt` command was received, but before the action processing begins.
-* `after-cancel` is called after all interal processing for the `cancel` action ended
+* `after-interrupt-pomodoro` is called after the processing of the `interrupt` action ended.

-* `before-break` is called after the `break` command was received, but before internal processing for the `break` action begins
+* `before-cancel-pomodoro` is called when the `cancel` command was received, but before the processing of the cancel action begins.
-* `after-break` is called after the timer of the current break fired (the break is over), but after internal processing for the `break` action ended
+* `after-cancel-pomodoro` is called after the processing of the `cancel` action ended.

 Examples for the use of hooks are:

-* Displaying a desktop notification on `after-finish`
+* Displaying a desktop notification on `after-finish-pomodoro`
 * tmux status bar integration like [pomo](https://github.com/visionmedia/pomo) by writing the status to `~/.pomo_stat` from the `after-` hooks.
 * Displaying a desktop notification

-`$POM_TITLE` is one of the environment variables set by Paradeiser that provides the context for hooks.
+`$PAR_TITLE` is one of the environment variables set by Paradeiser that provides the context for hooks.
 See below for the full list of available environment variables.

 ### Edit a hook